-Other products.
-We also manufacture sucker rods used in oil extraction activities, tubes used for plumbing and construction applications, oilfield / hydraulic fracturing services, energy and raw materials that exceed our internal requirements, and industrial equipment (discontinued in 2022).
+Other products and services.
+We also manufacture sucker rods used in oil extraction activities, tubes used for plumbing and construction applications, oilfield / hydraulic fracturing services and coating services, which are expected to be enhanced following our recent acquisitions, and we engage in other activities, such as the sale of energy and raw materials that exceed our internal requirements.